Cooperstown, New York: Sister city

 The sister city of Cooperstown is Windsor, Nova Scotia.
 This is due to Windsor's claiming to be the birthplace of ice hockey and Cooperstown at one time being considered to be the birthplace of baseball.

 Geography and climate

 According to the United States Census Bureau, the village has a total area of 1.6 sqmi, of which 1.5 sqmi is land and 0.04 sqmi (2.53%) is water.

 The source of the Susquehanna River is in Cooperstown at the outlet of Otsego Lake.
 Blackbird Bay of Otsego Lake is north of the village.

 The junction of New York State Route 28 and New York State Route 80 was constructed at Cooperstown.
 The village is also served by County Routes 31 and 33.

 Climate

 Cooperstown has a humid continental climate (Dfb), with cold, very snowy winters, warm summers, and abundant precipitation year-round.
 Freezing temperatures have been observed in every month of the year, except for July.
-The record low temperature is -34 F, set on February 9, 1934, and the record high temperature is 99 F, set on July 9 and 10, 1936.
+The record low temperature is -34 F, set on February 9, 1934, and the record high temperature is 99 F, set on July 9–10, 1936.